ResidentEvilMachinelearning/MIFTSVMRD-Code/README.md

 # Additional Information

 You need to optimize the parameter first, then run the code for the optimized parameter.
-Also, for different datasets, you need to change the number of classes.

 For the final result, you should consider MaxAcc.